 Moringa is a plant that has recently gained popularity both as a superfood and as a miracle herb.
-The plant, which is also known as horseradish tree, ben oil tree, and drumstick tree, is native to Northern India, where it was known for thousands of years as a medical herb.
+The plant, which is also known as the horseradish tree, ben oil tree, and drumstick tree, is native to Northern India, where it was known for thousands of years as a medical herb.

 Today, moringa is also grown in tropical and subtropical regions of Latin America, Africa, and Asia.
-The plant is a relatively large and almost all parts of it are edible – the leaves, pods, roots, seeds, and flowers.
+The plant is relatively large and almost all parts of it are edible – the leaves, pods, roots, seeds, and flowers.
 Research has explored the many health benefits of this plant.
 Here, we cover just 10 of the known benefits that come with moringa consumption.

 1. Prevents Malnutrition

 Moringa is mostly known for its high nutritional value which experts believe can help fight malnutrition in developing countries.
 The moringa tree is fast growing and drought resistant while also being rich in essential nutrients.

 The leaves are exceptionally rich in important nutrients such as protein, vitamin B6, iron, vitamin C, vitamin A, vitamin E, vitamin B2, calcium, and magnesium.
 Compared to the leaves, the pods are not as rich in these nutrients, but they do contain a fair amount of vitamin C.

 Free radicals are unstable molecules containing an unpaired electron and which can damage our body’s cells.
 Our body normally fights free radical damage with the help of antioxidants which are found abundantly in moringa.
 The compounds that exhibit antioxidant action found in Moringa include vitamin C, zeatin, beta-sitosterol, quercetin, kaempferol, and caffeoylquinic acid which researchers claim is a combination unique to this plant.
 The potent antioxidant activity of Moringa is said to have the potential to fight many disease states caused by oxidative stress.